PizzoN-CityLF/ArchiveAide/README.md

 ## History

 ArchiveAide and ConfigWriter were designed and developed by Nicholas Pizzo, an intern at the City Clerk's officer of the City of Lake Forest, Illinois, during the summer of 2024.
 The tools were designed to aid with the scanning and post-scanning usage of the tens of thousands of one-of-a-kind physical documents in the archives of the Lake Forest City Hall.
-Further thanks are required to City Clerk Margaret Boyer and Assistant City Manager George Issakoo for their support during the project's creation.
+Further thanks are required to City Clerk Margaret Boyer and Assistant City Manager George Issakoo for their support during the project's development.

 ## Installation